On ultrafilter extensions of first-order models and ultrafilter interpretations: Ultrafilter interpretations

 +1em

-\textbf{\textit{Generalized models.}} Using ultrafilters over maps in our previous considerations leads us to the following concept.
-Given a~signature, we define an {\it ultrafilter\/} (or {\it generalized\/}) {\it interpretation\/} as a~map~$\imath$ that takes each $n$-ary functional symbol~$F$ to an ultrafilter over the set of $n$-ary operations on~$X$, and each $n$-ary predicate symbol~$R$ to an ultrafilter over the set of $n$-ary relations on~$X$; let also $v$~be an {\it ultrafilter valuation\/} of variables, i.e.~a~valuation which takes each variable~$x$ to an ultrafilter over a~given set~$X$:
+\textbf{\textit{Ultrafilter models.}} Using ultrafilters over maps in our previous considerations leads us to the following concept.

+\begin{definition} Given a~signature~$\tau$, we define an {\it ultrafilter interpretation\/} as a~map~$\imath$ that takes each $n$-ary functional symbol~$F$ in~$\tau$ to an ultrafilter over the set of $n$-ary operations on~$X$, and each $n$-ary predicate symbol~$R$ in~$\tau$ to an ultrafilter over the set of $n$-ary relations on~$X$; let also $v$~be an {\it ultrafilter valuation\/} of variables, i.e.~a~valuation which takes each variable~$x$ to an ultrafilter over a~given set~$X$: